senacor/Tutorials-Microservices/hints/stage-10/README.md

 Once you successfully generated the task definition your can have a look at it in your ECS console (you already know it from stage 08).

 Create a cluster with a relatively strong machine - remember the services need quite a lot of resources to startup on your local machine as well.
 The instance "m4.large" proposed as default for the cluster will definitely do, you can also go for something a little smaller if you want.
-Make you configure the right ports (or port range) so you can access your services.
-At least port 8081 (demo) and 8082 (accounting) should be open.
+Make sure you configure the right ports (or port range) so you can access your services.
+At least port 8081 (demo) and 8082 (accounting) should be open on your instance.

-Note: At this point you might run into costs, since those instance are not part of the free tier.
+Note: At this point you might run into costs, since instance stronger then t2.micro are not part of the free tier.
 If you only run them for a short time the costs will be a few cents, but don't forget to delete the cluster in the end...

 Once the cluster was create you create a service and attach the generated task definition to it.
 Take a look at the service and the task that it tries to run.
 Most likely the task will fail after a while.
-Once you have a closet look at a failed task (in the "Stopped" tab) you will most likely notice that the spring-boot services (usually config and/or registry fail first) don't have enough memory.
-The default memory-limit set by the task-definition generator kicks in here.
+Once you have a closer look at a failed task (in the "Stopped" tab) you will most likely notice that the spring-boot services (usually config and/or registry fail first) don't have enough memory.
+The default memory-limit set by the task-definition generator (512MB) kicks in here.

-### How to solve "out of memory" issues?
+### How to solve the "out of memory" issues?

 Well, give those services more memory.
-The quick-and-dirty way to do it is to just alter the generated task definition right in ECS (online).
+The quick-and-dirty way to do it is to just alter the generated task definition right in your ECS console (online).

 The more sustainable way is to add the memory settings to the docker-compose file (locally) and generate a new task definition using ecs-cli compose.
-Your ```docker-compose-yml``` file should look something like this now:
+Your ```docker-compose.yml``` file should look something like this now:

 ```YAML
 version: '2'